hsf-training/hsf-training-ml-webpage/_episodes/12-Experimental_Data.md

 # At the end of the day

-How many signal events is the random classifier predicting?
+How many signal events is the random forest classifier predicting?

 ~~~
 print(np.count_nonzero(y_data_RF==1)) # signal